JRLane-CS/SQL-Movie-Library-Catalog/README.md

 Microsoft's Visual Studio Code was the IDE on which this program was coded.

 Python is the programming language used to develop this application.
-It is configured with the PySimpleGUI and SQLite modules.
+It is configured with the csv, PySimpleGUI, and SQLite3 modules.

 # Useful Websites